Dead Can Dance: Disbandment and reunions

 In 1998, Dead Can Dance began recording a follow-up album to Spiritchaser, which was due to be released in early 1999 followed by a planned world tour.
 However, they separated before it was completed and canceled the tour.
 One song from the recording sessions, "The Lotus Eaters", was eventually released on the box set Dead Can Dance (1981-1998) and on the two-disc compilation Wake (2003).
 Gerrard teamed with Pieter Bourke (Snog, Soma) to issue Duality in April 1998.
 Perry released Eye of the Hunter in October 1999.

 Dead Can Dance reunited in 2005 and released limited-edition recordings of thirteen shows from its European tour and eight recordings from the subsequent North American tour, as well as a compilation titled Selections from Europe 2005.
 These concerts were recorded and released on The Show record label.
 In 2005, the song "Nierika" became part of the opening titles for Mexican television station TV Azteca's soap opera La Chacala.

-On 12 May 2011 Brendan Perry announced on his official web forum that Dead Can Dance would record a new album and then embark on two-month world tour.
+On 12 May 2011, Brendan Perry announced on his official web forum that Dead Can Dance would record a new album and then embark on two-month world tour.
 The band made a formal announcement about its world tour and new album, Anastasis, for a release date of 13 August 2012.

-On 30 September 2011, Dead Can Dance announced the release of a four track EP entitled Live Happenings – Part 1 available for free download from their website.
-Since December, the EP Live Happenings – Part 2 replaced the first EP.
-Both EPs contain songs from their 2005 Tour.
-Since 31 January 2012, the EP available was Live Happenings – Part 3, to be replaced by Live Happenings – Part IV on 20 March 2012.